-*This is Articulate Editing house style, which is based on The Chicago Manual of Style (the style guide most often used with fiction writing in the US), generally accepted fiction conventions, and a pinch of personal opinion.
+*This is Articulate Editing house style, which is based on generally accepted fiction conventions (in the US) and a pinch of personal opinion.
 Most of what is written here will apply across the board.
 If a guideline has wiggle room, I'll let you know.
 And if you're working with a publisher, make sure you follow their specifications, as their house style may differ slightly.
 (This style guide also applies to creative nonfiction.)

 The general rule

 This is the general rule for non--technical writing, which includes fiction, of course.
 Remember that consistency is more important than slavish adherence to these guidelines—and readability is even more important than consistency—so be flexible and use editorial judgement.
 (For more discussion on numbers in fiction, Carol Saller wrote a great article at CMOS Shop Talk called "Numbers in Creative Writing.")

 Spell out numbers zero through one hundred.